rabbitmq/rabbitmq-oauth2-tutorial/use-cases/multiresource.md

 All the examples and use-cases demonstrated by this tutorial, except for this use case, configure a single **resource_server_id** and therefore a single **OAuth 2.0 server**.

-Each of the following sections below demonstrate how to configure RabbitMQ to handle more than one oauth2 resource/audience where users and clients are declared in one or many oauth providers.
+Each of the following sections below demonstrate how to configure RabbitMQ to handle more than one OAuth 2.0 resource/audience where users and clients are declared in one or many OAuth providers.

 ## Scenario 1 - Many OAuth 2.0 resources vs one single OAuth provider

-In this scenario, we have the following OAuth clients declared on a single oauth2 provider called `keycloak`:
+In this scenario, we have the following OAuth clients declared on a single OAuth 2.0 provider called `keycloak`:
-- `prod_producer` this is an OAuth client_id used by a producer application which accesses RabbitMQ with the audience `rabbit_prod`
+- `prod_producer` this is an OAuth client_id used by a producer application which accesses RabbitMQ with the audience `rabbit_prod` (password: `PdLHb1w8RH1oD5bpppgy8OF9G6QeRpL9`)
 - `rabbit_prod_admin` this is a management user which access RabbitMQ via the resource/audience `rabbit_dev`
-- `dev_producer` this is an OAuth client_id used by a producer application which accesses RabbitMQ with the audience `rabbit_dev`
+- `dev_producer` this is an OAuth client_id used by a producer application which accesses RabbitMQ with the audience `rabbit_dev` (password: `z1PNm47wfWyulTnAaDOf1AggTy3MxX2H`)
 - `rabbit_dev_admin` this is a management user which access RabbitMQ via the resource/audience `rabbit_dev`
 - `rabbit_dev_mgt_api` this is an OAuth client with only access to `rabbit_dev` resource with the scopes to access only the management rest api with the `management` user-tag.